Canonical Decompositions of 3-Connected Graphs: Overview of the proof

 \section{Overview of the proof}

 Let $G$ be a 3-connected graph, and let $N$ denote the set of totally-nested nontrivial tri-separations of~$G$.
-Let $\tau$ be an arbitrary torso of~$N$.
+By adapting standard arguments, we will find a unique mixed-tree-decomposition $\Tcal=(T,(V_t)_{t\in V(T)})$ of~$G$ such that the edges of $T$ induce precisely the tri-separations in~$N$.
+Let $\tau$ be an arbitrary torso of~$N$, which can also be viewed as a torso of bag $V_t$ of the mixed-tree-decomposition~$\Tcal$.
 It is routine to verify that $\tau$ is 3-connected or a~$K_3$, and that $\tau$ is a minor of~$G$.
 So it remains to show that $\tau$ either is quasi 4-connected, a wheel, a thickened $K_{3,m}$ or $G=K_{3,m}$ with $m\ge 0$.

 Our approach is to link these three outcomes to the structure of the tri-separations of~$G$ that `interlace' the torso~$\tau$, as follows.
 Let $(A,B)$ be a nontrivial tri-separation of~$G$.
 Roughly speaking, we say that $(A,B)$ \emph{interlaces} $\tau$ if $\tau$ has vertices in $A\sm B$ and in $B\sm A$, so $(A,B)$ `cuts through'~$\tau$.
 If additionally $G[A\sm B]$ or $G[B\sm A]$ is connected, then we say that $(A,B)$ interlaces $\tau$ \emph{heavily}.
 Else if both $G[A\sm B]$ and $G[B\sm A]$ have at least two components, then we say that $(A,B)$ interlaces $\tau$ \emph{lightly}.
 This allows for the following structural strengthening of \autoref{mainIntro}: \begin{enumerate} \item if $\tau$ is not interlaced, then $\tau$ is quasi 4-connected or a $K_4$ or~$K_3$; \item if $\tau$ is heavily interlaced, then $\tau$ is a wheel; \item if $\tau$ is lightly interlaced, then $\tau$ is a thickened~$K_{3,m}$ or $G=K_{3,m}$. \end{enumerate}